tencentyun/intlcloud-documents/yehe_doc/通信服务/邮件推送/常见问题_intl_en.md

 ### How should I configure the domain DNS?
 - If you are using Tencent Cloud’s DNS service, log in to the [Tencent Cloud console](https://console.cloud.tencent.com/cns) to configure.
 - If you are using DNS service from another domain service provider, you can transfer your domain to Tencent Cloud for DNS resolution.
-For more information, see [Domain Transfer to Tencent Cloud](https://intl.cloud.tencent.com/document/product/242/3645).
 - In other cases, please configure it at your domain service provider.

 ### Does the email service have any requirements on DNS resolution?